lregnier/faunadb-demo-app/README.md

 > Note: once you are logged in on a machine, the Fauna Shell will remember your credentials so you don’t need to log in again.

-The next step will be to create a database for storing the data.
+The next step will be to create the database.
 Issue the following command for creating a database called `demo-app`:

 ```